 By JOHN T. WARD

 This edition of redbankgreen‘s Retail Churnbrings news of a planned combination of two established beauty businesses in downtown Red Bank.

 Also around the “read more” corner: tidbits about a creperie, a rug store and a men’s hair salon.Whipped Creperie has filed plans to take over the retail space at 16 Monmnouth Street.
 Below, Catch relocated to 19 Broad Street under a new name, Catch 19.
 (John T. Ward.
 Click to enlarge.)

-, of 15 Broad, are planning to combine their businesses at 67 Broad Street, taking over the space recently vacated by the bee
+• Wisteria, a beauty bar located at 17 Broad Street, within the walls of Coco Pari, and Yanni Erbeli Salon, of 15 Broad, are planning to combine their businesses at 67 Broad Street, taking over the space recently vacated by the bee clothing store.

 The new shop, to be called Yanni Erbeli with Wisteria, will offer “everything a woman would love to have: hair, manicures, pedicures, spray tanning, jewelry, fragrances, makeup,” says Rosemary Panicali, who owns Wisteria with her daughter, Alexis Trotta.
 A filing with the borough planning department describes a plan for a salon with a spa and cosmetic services and related retail space.